Comparing Your Favorite Summer Treats for Teeth

 Does summertime bring out the kid in you?
 If so you may decide to head on down to your favorite mini-mart for a Slurpee right along with your kids.
 Although this is cool and refreshing on a hot day, it is also extremely high in sugar.

-If you are craving a treat that won’t make your dentist cringe, your best bet may be a smoothie that you make in your very own home.
+If you want a treat that won’t make your dentist cringe, your best bet is a homemade smoothie.
 Put some milk, regular yogurt, yummy summer fruit, and some ice in the blender for a delicious, cool treat that is good for teeth.